mhetacc/RuntimesConcurrencyDistribution/misc/python.md

 for user, status in users.items():
     if status == 'active':
         active_users[user] = status

+# basically you can use a sort-of zip() implicitly in the for loop
+for key, value in collection.items():
+    if key:
+        # use value
 ```

 We also have `brake` and `continue` statements, the latter skip to next loop iteration. \